Code-Institute-Submissions/dog-friendly-trails/README.md

 - The hero section is shared between the home page and the subscribe page.
 The hero image enhances the message "Bring your dog" and is eye catching and attracts the users attention on the home page and also nudges the user to commit to subscribe on the subscribe page.
 - The ethos section encourages the users to find out more about dog friendly trails and why they should bring their dogs with them on hikes.
 - The trails page provides the user with interesting information on 3 popular hikes that are dog friendly.
 This also gives the user an idea of what is available to them if they subscribe.
+- The Trails page has more colour in it.
+The background colour scheme chosen clearly shows the 3 trails as different entities.
 - The gallery page provides an interesting array of pictures with dogs enjoying trails.
 It is anticipated that users will identify with these images and see themselves with their dogs hiking interesting trails.
 - The subscribe page is hopefully where users browsing the site will arrive at.
 There are CTA's in the index page and the footer leading them in that direction.
 Once there the subscribe form is simple and clear for them navigate and fill in.